 You can dine in the peaceful dining room or outside in the fresh air with a view of the water.
 Even though this is a table-service restaurant, we've found the service to be quick.
 That means this dining location combines a relaxing meal with an accelerated pace.
 We love to dine quickly to take advantage of those short Disneyland lines in the morning!

-Plaza Inn - Finally, you have the character breakfast.
+Plaza Inn: Finally, you have the character breakfast.
 The Minnie and Friends character breakfast is at the Plaza Inn.
 It's the only in-park character dining.
 Advance reservations are highly recommended, and Disney hotel guests have preferred reservation access.
 Breakfast is served buffet-style.
-It includes cereals, made-to-order omelets, scrambled eggs, bacon, sausage, Mickey waffles, biscuits and gravy, fried chicken, Minnie waffles, French toast, muffins, danishes and croissants.
-You can meet several characters who come greet you at your table while you eat.
-Service is modified with the characters passing through but not stopping.
-This is one of the pricier in-park breakfast options, but getting to spend all that time with some popular favorite characters is priceless.
+It includes cereals, made-to-order omelets, scrambled eggs, bacon, sausage, Minnie waffles, biscuits and gravy, fried chicken, Minnie waffles, French toast, muffins, danishes and croissants.

+You can meet up to eight characters who come greet you at your table while you eat.
+This is one of the pricier in-park breakfast options, but it's the least expensive character dining experience.
+Getting to spend all that time with some popular favorite characters is priceless.
 If you have early reservations, allow plenty of time to get through security and the park entrance!
-Bring your dining reservation confirmation with you.
-There is a separate entrance for character dining before the park opens.
+Allow about 90 minutes to eat and see all the characters.

 Where to Eat Breakfast at Disney California Adventure

-Shawarma Carts - Also, in Avengers Campus, you can warm up with a plant-based Impossible Breakfast Sha-warm-up wrap from the Shawarma Palace cart.
+Shawarma Carts: Also in Avengers Campus, you can warm up with a plant-based Impossible Breakfast Sha-warm-up wrap from the Shawarma Palace cart.
 It comes with spiced maple syrup.
 It definitely filled our bellies and allowed us to eat on the go.

 Brunch at Lamplight Lounge is one of the most expensive options.
 This is especially true if you add in alcoholic beverages.
 But if you eat late morning, your meal counts as breakfast and lunch!